bscpaz/poc-grpc-go/README.md

 ```

 #### How to test gRPC calls:
-Install and use the project evans:
+Install and use the Evans project:

 * https://github.com/ktr0731/evans